-By Part 1 of Result 1, we accept Hypotheses 1(a) and 2(a).
-Part 1 also confirms previous experimental findings that supermodular games perform significantly better than those far from the supermodular threshold.
+By part (i) of Result 1, we accept Hypotheses 1(a) and 2(a).
+Part (i) also confirms previous experimental findings that supermodular games perform significantly better than those far from the supermodular threshold.
 Furthermore, near-supermodular games also perform significantly better than those far from the threshold.

-However, by Part 2, we reject Hypothesis 3(a).
-This is the first experimental result which shows that, from a little below the supermodular threshold ($\beta=18$) to the threshold ($\beta=20$), improvement in convergence level is statistically insignificant.
-In other words, we do not see a dramatic improvement at the threshold.
-This implies that the performance of near-supermodular games, such as the Falkinger mechanism, ought to be comparable to that of supermodular games.
+By part (ii), however, we reject Hypothesis 3(a).
+This is the first experimental result that shows that, from a little below the supermodular threshold ($\beta = 18$) to the threshold ($\beta = 20$),